 Internal Linking:

 Internal linking is the process of using a hyperlink to point to other helpful pages on your website.
-They are essential for on-page SEO since they point users to other pages on your website, keeping them there for longer, and informing Google that your site is valuable and noteworthy.
+It is essential for on-page SEO since it keeps users there for longer and informs Google that your site is valuable and noteworthy.

 Additionally, Google has more time to crawl and index your website pages the longer visitors stay on your site.
-In the end, this helps Google understand your website better and can make it show up higher in search engine results.
+This helps Google understand your website better and can make it show up higher in search engine results.

 Mobile Responsiveness:

-Even for desktop searches, Google started to prefer websites with quicker mobile speeds.
+Google started to prefer websites with quicker mobile speeds even for desktop searches.

-The selection of a website hosting service, site design and theme, and content arrangement that is readable and usable on mobile devices is crucial.
-Use Google’s Mobile-Friendly Test tool if you’re unsure if your site is mobile-ready.
+It is crucial to select a website hosting service, site design and theme, and content arrangement that is readable and usable on mobile devices.
+If you’re unsure if your site is mobile-ready, use Google’s Mobile-Friendly Test tool.

 Site Speed:

-Your site needs to be able to load rapidly whether it is on a desktop or a mobile device.
-When it comes to on-page SEO, page speed is of the utmost significance.
+Your site needs to load rapidly, whether on a desktop or a mobile device.
+Page speed is of the utmost significance for on-page SEO.

 Google is primarily concerned about the user experience.
-Google is aware that if your website loads slowly or inconsistently, users are less likely to stay on it.
-Additionally, site performance may have an impact on conversions and ROI.
+It is aware that if your website loads slowly or inconsistently, users are less likely to stay on it.
+Additionally, site performance may impact conversions and ROI.

-Use Google’s PageSpeed Insights tool at any moment to check the speed of your website.
-Although site speed and mobile responsiveness are both a part of technical SEO.
-I’m including them here because improving them improves users’ on-page experiences.
+You can use Google’s PageSpeed Insights tool at any moment to check your website’s speed.
+Although site speed and mobile responsiveness are both part of technical SEO, I’m including them here because improving them improves users’ on-page experiences.

 Introduction to Off-Page SEO?